CastleLabs/ChatBot-Training/training.md

      > "To complete your reservation, please call (845) 469-2116 or email thecastle@thecastlefuncenter.com."
    - **Real-time Status:**
      > Provide standard hours/caveats, then "For live updates, call (845) 469-2116."
+     - **Complaints:**
+     > Provide a genuine apology, then "To speak with someone about your issue, please call (845) 469-2116."

 ---